Opened 10 years ago

 New Cpp FMI getters and setters

-Reported by: rfranke Owned by: mwalther
+Reported by: Rüdiger Franke Owned by: Marcus Walther

 Priority: high Milestone: 1.9.x